The stellar metallicities of massive quiescent galaxies at 1.0 < z < 1.3 from KMOS+VANDELS: Abstract

 \section{Abstract}

-We present a rest-frame UV-optical ($\lambda=2500{-}6400$\,\AA) stacked spectrum representative of massive quiescent galaxies at $1.0 < z < 1.3$ with log$(M_*/\mathrm{M_\odot}) > 10.8$.
+We present a rest-frame UV-optical ($\lambda=2500{-}6400$\,\AA) stacked spectrum representative of massive quiescent galaxies at $1.0<z<1.3$ with log$(M_*/\mathrm{M_\odot})>10.8$.
 The stack is constructed using VANDELS survey data, combined with new KMOS observations.
-We apply two independent full-spectral-fitting approaches, obtaining consistent stellar ages and metallicities.
-We measure a total metallicity, \hbox{[Z/H] = $-0.13\pm0.08$}, and an iron abundance, \hbox{[Fe/H] = $-0.18\pm0.08$}, representing falls of \hbox{$\sim0.3$ dex} and \hbox{$\sim0.15$ dex} respectively compared with the local Universe.
-We also measure the alpha enhancement via the magnesium abundance, obtaining \hbox{[Mg/Fe] = 0.23$\pm$0.12}, consistent with similar-mass galaxies in the local Universe, indicating no evolution in the average alpha enhancement of log$(M_*/\mathrm{M_\odot}) \sim 11$ quiescent galaxies over the last $\sim8$ Gyr.
-This suggests the very high alpha enhancements recently reported for several very bright $z\sim1-2$ quiescent galaxies are due to their extreme masses, \hbox{log$(M_*/\mathrm{M_\odot}) \gtrsim 11.5$}, in accordance with the well-known downsizing trend, rather than being typical of the $z\gtrsim1$ population.
-The metallicity evolution we observe with redshift (falling [Z/H], [Fe/H], but constant [Mg/Fe]) is consistent with other recent studies.
-We recover a mean stellar age of $2.5^{+0.6}_{-0.4}$ Gyr, corresponding to a formation redshift, $z_\mathrm{form} = 2.4^{+0.6}_{-0.3}$.
+We apply two independent full-spectral-fitting approaches, measuring a total metallicity, [Z/H]=$-0.13\pm0.08$ with \textsc{Bagpipes}, and [Z/H]=$0.04\pm0.14$ with \textsc{Alf}, a fall of $\sim0.2-0.3$ dex compared with the local Universe.
+We also measure an iron abundance, [Fe/H] =$-0.18\pm0.08$, a fall of $\sim0.15$ dex compared with the local Universe.
+We measure the alpha enhancement via the magnesium abundance, obtaining [Mg/Fe]=$0.23\pm$0.12, consistent with similar-mass galaxies in the local Universe, indicating no evolution in the average alpha enhancement of log$(M_*/\mathrm{M_\odot})\sim11$ quiescent galaxies over the last $\sim8$\,Gyr.
+This suggests the very high alpha enhancements recently reported for several bright $z\sim1-2$ quiescent galaxies are due to their extreme masses, log$(M_*/\mathrm{M_\odot})\gtrsim11.5$, in accordance with the well-known downsizing trend, rather than being typical of the $z\gtrsim1$ population.
+The metallicity evolution we observe with redshift (falling [Z/H], [Fe/H], constant [Mg/Fe]) is consistent with recent studies.
+We recover a mean stellar age of $2.5^{+0.6}_{-0.4}$\,Gyr, corresponding to a formation redshift, $z_\mathrm{form}=2.4^{+0.6}_{-0.3}$.
 Recent studies have obtained varying average formation redshifts for $z\gtrsim1$ massive quiescent galaxies, and, as these studies report consistent metallicities, we identify different star-formation-history models as the most likely cause.
 Larger spectroscopic samples from upcoming ground-based instruments will provide precise constraints on ages and metallicities at $z\gtrsim1$.
-Combining these results with precise $z>2$ quiescent-galaxy stellar-mass functions from \textit{James Webb Space Telescope} data will provide an independent test of formation redshifts derived from spectral fitting.
+Combining these with precise $z>2$ quiescent-galaxy stellar-mass functions from James Webb Space Telescope will provide an independent test of formation redshifts derived from spectral fitting.